-C1: GENERAL

-C1.1 These Standards apply to the Apheresis Collection Facility for collection activities of all cellular therapy products collected from living donors.
-C1.2 The Apheresis Collection Facility shall use cell processing facilities that meet FACT-JACIE Standards with respect to their interactions with the Apheresis Collection Facility.
+C1: GENERAL C1.1 se Standards apply to the Apheresis Collection Facility for collection activities of all lar therapy products collected from living donors.
+C1.2 Apheresis Collection Facility shall use cell processing facilities that meet FACT-JACIE dards with respect to their interactions with the Apheresis Collection Facility.
 C1.3 The Apheresis Collection Facility shall abide by all applicable laws and regulations.
 C1.3.1 The Apheresis Collection Facility shall be licensed, registered, or accredited as required by the appropriate governmental authorities for the activities performed.
-C1.4 The Apheresis Collection Facility shall have an Apheresis Collection Facility Director, an Apheresis Collection Facility Medical Director, a Quality Manager, and at least one (1) additional designated staff member.
-This team shall have been in place and performing cellular therapy product collections for at least twelve (12) months preceding initial accreditation.
-C1.5 A minimum of ten (10) cellular therapy products shall have been collected by apheresis in the twelve (12) month period immediately preceding facility accreditation, and a minimum average of ten (10) cellular therapy products shall have been collected by apheresis per year within the accreditation cycle.
+C1.4 Aph addi cellu Apheresis Collection Facility shall have an Apheresis Collection Facility Director, an eresis Collection Facility Medical Director, a Quality Manager, and at least one (1) tional designated staff member.
+This team shall have been in place and performing lar therapy product collections for at least twelve (12) months preceding initial editation.
+C1.5 the mini nimum of ten (10) cellular therapy products shall have been collected by apheresis in twelve (12) month period immediately preceding facility accreditation, and a mum average of ten (10) cellular therapy products shall have been collected by eresis per year within the accreditation cycle.
+C2: Al PHERESIS C OLLECTION FACILITY C2.1 re shall be appropriate designated areas for collection of cellular therapy products, for ected products, and for storage of supplies, reagents, and equipment.
+C2.1.1 The Apheresis Collection Facility shall be divided into defined areas of adequate size to prevent improper labeling, mix-ups, contamination, or cross-contamination of cellular therapy products.
+C2.1.2 There shall be a designated area with appropriate location and adequate space and design to minimize the risk of airborne microbial contamination in outpatient units where collection is performed.